 Another important question regarding the evidence we have presented so far is to what extent our insights are robust to the way managerial wealth-performance sensitivities are calculated.
-To investigate this question, Table 7 presents the same specifications as in Table 5, but with various alternative outcome variables, providing different measures of the sensitivity of CEO wealth to firm performance.
+To investigate this question, Table 7 presents the same specifications as in Table 5 but with various alternative outcome variables, providing different measures of the sensitivity of CEO wealth to firm performance.

-Columns (1) through (3) use Jensen and Murphy's (1990) WPS measure and columns (4) through (6) use Hall and Liebman's (1998) version of WPS.
-The results are qualitatively similar in magnitude to those presented in Table 5 and Table 6, and are statistically significant throughout.
-An interquartile reduction in common ownership κ corresponds to a -7.8% reduction in WPS-JM and a -5.8% reduction in WPS-HL, both of which are comparable to the -6.6% reduction in the benchmark WPS-EGL measure.
+In Appendix Table C5, we show that this pattern also holds for alternative industry definitions and alternative measures of common ownership, thus illustrating that across all dimensions (i.e., wealth-performance sensitivities, common ownership measures, and industry definitions) of the full matrix of robustness checks, our results remain consistently negative, with similar economic magnitudes and statistical significance levels.
+Columns (1) through (3) use Jensen and Murphy's (1990) WPS measure, and columns (4) through (6) use Hall and Liebman's (1998) version of WPS.
+The results are qualitatively similar in magnitude to those presented in Table 5 and Table 6 and are statistically significant throughout.
+An interquartile reduction in value-weighted κ corresponds to a -8.0% reduction in WPS JM and a -5.3% reduction in WPS HL, both of which are comparable to the -10.5% reduction in the benchmark WPS EGL measure.